 Get job skills as you can.
 This can help you become financially independent.

-While there is danger in leaving, it's also dangerous to continue to live with
+While there is danger in leaving, it's also dangerous to stay with an abuser.

-an abuser.
-The violence usually becomes more frequent and severe over time.
-You
+The violence often becomes more frequent and severe over time.
+You can't stop

-can't stop an abuser's actions.
-But you can take steps to get out of the abusive
+an abuser's actions.
+But you can take steps to get out of the abusive situation

-situation and begin to put your life back on track.
+and start to put your life back on track.